Alfa Romeo 8C

-The Alfa Romeo 8C was originally a range of Alfa Romeo road, race and sports cars of the 1930s.
-In 2004 Alfa Romeo revived the 8C name for a V8-engined concept car which made it into production for 2007, the 8C Competizione.
+The Alfa Romeo 8C is a range of Alfa Romeo road, race and sports cars of the 1930s.

 The 8C designates 8 cylinders, and originally a straight 8-cylinder engine.
 The Vittorio Jano designed 8C was Alfa Romeo's primary racing engine from its introduction in 1931 to its retirement in 1939.
 In addition to the two-seater sports cars it was used in the world's first genuine single-seat Grand Prix racing car, the Monoposto 'Tipo B' - P3 from 1932 onwards.
 In its later development it powered such vehicles as the twin-engined 1935 6.3-litre Bimotore, the 1935 3.8-litre Monoposto 8C 35 Type C, and the Alfa Romeo 8C 2900B Mille Miglia Roadster.
 It also powered top-of-the-range coach-built production models, including a Touring Spider and Touring Berlinetta.

+In 2004 Alfa Romeo revived the 8C name for a V8-engined concept car.
+This eventually made it into production in 2007, as the 8C Competizione.